putridfoetus/disable-throttling/README.md

 # disable-throttling

-Simple module for Magisk v7+ to disable battery level based CPU throttling ont he Nexus 6
+Simple module for Magisk to disable battery level based CPU throttling on the Nexus 6